soulfresh/nvchad-config/README.md

-# NeoVim customizations on top of NvChad
+# NeoVim customizations on top of NvChad (For Mac Users)

+## Prereqs
+- Use a Nerd Font in your terminal emulator.
+(Instructions below)
+- Make sure to delete this folder ~/.local/share/nvim on Linux/macOS or ~\AppData\Local\nvim and ~\AppData\Local\nvim-data on Windows.

 ## Setup

-TODO List out the NvChad prereqs here

 For the easiest setup clone this repo and then run `./install.sh`.
 This command will clone NvChad alongside this repo, symlink NvChad into your `.config/nvim` folder and backup your existing nvim configs.